kkruecke/cplus-documentation/notes/variadic-templates.rst

 Introduction
 ++++++++++++

-To better understand variadic class templates, first consider this series of derived structs, where each struct in the hierarchy has a sole data member *tail*:
+To better motivate a sample tuple implementation, first consider this series of derived structs, where each struct in the hierarchy has a sole data member *tail*:

 .. code-block:: cpp